HangbinYang/koa2-project-template/README.md

 ## Usage

-Make sure you have installed:
+Make sure you have already installed:

 + Mongodb
 + Redis